moolite/marrani.lol/content/amiga/UFO/index.md

 On a real Amiga 1200, with a 68030, the game is still very playable, speed is quite OK, altough i remember (haven't tried lately so don't take my word for it) it being real slow on a base A1200 without fastram (makes kinda sense).

-Unfortunately the installation script for Amiga Installer doesn't work on never AmigaOS but you can make the game work nicely by coping all floppies in a directory (copy all from shell is enough, and ... makedir game saves directories....) and then creating an icon for UFO_HD script and finally by assigning IconX as default tool, like 'dat:
+Unfortunately the installation script for Amiga Installer doesn't work on never AmigaOS but you can make the game work nicely by copying all floppies in a directory (copy all from shell is enough, and ... makedir game saves directories....) and then creating an icon for UFO_HD script and finally by assigning IconX as default tool, like 'dat:

 ![](./iconx.png)